 Environmental, social and governance criteria (ESG)

-A set of measurements or criteria used to evaluate a company’s environmental, social and governance practices.
-ESG data can be useful for analyzing risk and impact of potential investments.
+A set of metrics or criteria used to evaluate a company’s risks outside of a financial accounting framework, including environmental, social and governance practices.
+More public market funds are incorporating this framework, though private market participants are starting to as well.
+ESG data has gained more attention in the US in the past decade, and it can be useful for analyzing risk and impact of potential investments.

 Investors tend to agree that “impact” refers to the social or environmental effects generated by an investment.
 This simple definition has some flaws though, as impact can vary across business sectors and geographical regions.
 Impact is informed by the context of the stakeholders, enterprises and populations they serve, too.
 In developed markets, many impact investments target environmental goals, like reduced carbon emissions.
 In emerging markets, impact often comes in a social form, like creating jobs and providing basic services.